Sanya0321/serpent-surge-ssd/README.md

 ---

+## SSL creation

+First, you need a domain name to run the Ansible setup without errors.
+You can get a free one by registering at [nic](https://nic.ua/).
+This may require a credit card for a nominal verification fee.
+After that, you need to add two A records in your domain's dashboard: one for the root domain (without ```www.```) and one with ```www.```.
+Both records must point to your EC2 instance's public IP address. **Disclaimer!
+If you stop your EC2 instance, the public IP address will change when you start again, and your domain will no longer work!** After that, you need to follow this tutorial: [Create a Certificate Using Certbot and Docker](https://www.willianantunes.com/blog/2022/08/create-a-certificate-using-certbot-through-docker/)!
+When you are done, place the generated certificate files into the roles/app-deployment/files directory in your Ansible playbook.

 ## Ansible Setup and Usage

 Ansible copies all required files to your EC2 instance and sets up everything (Docker, database, backup scripts, etc.).